seanwessmith/stoppingGame/README.md

 📝 License

 MIT.
-Do whatever you like; a star is always appreciated ⭐.

 ⸻

 🙏 Credits

 Based on classic optimal-stopping analysis by Ferguson (1968) and many subsequent expositions.
-This Bun edition by you!
-Enjoy experimenting 🔬.